fllt/rotate-tabletpc/README.md

     ↳ AT Translated Set 2 keyboard            	id=17	[slave  keyboard (3)]
 ```
-In this case, id=11 and id=18 are touchdisplay.(One is multi touch and another is stylus.)
+In this case, id=11 and id=18 are need to rotate because they are touchdisplay.(One is multi touch and another is stylus.)
-Rotate them.

-id=13 is Touchpad under keybourd.
-This is unenable.(Because when TP203 flip keybourd,unenable keybourd but touchpad is not unenable).
+id=13 is need to disable because it is Touchpad under keybourd.
+(Key board is not enable.
+Because on TP203NA, keybourd is automatically disabled when it is tablet mode.)

-#### Check output display
+##### Check output display

 ```
 $ xrandr --listmonitors